 Sara says “I am excited to be here at Incommunities, embarking on the delivery of a brand-new strategic plan.
 We have improvements to make and a very clear direction of travel now and I am confident that our objectives can be achieved.
 My team and I need to work on empowering colleagues to tell us how we can improve and enabling them to deliver a high quality service to our customers.
 Following a data and ICT audit, we know that we have opportunities for improvement and have an action plan in place to address these.
 Our values and behaviours must permeate throughout the organisation as we strive to be proud of ourselves, our homes, our communities and all we do.”

-Francesco was appointed as Interim Executive Director of Finance in October 2021.
-Francesco brings to the role more than 15 years of senior executive experience driving significant organisational change and operational efficiency for small, medium, and large social housing providers.
-Francesco’s previous success in designing and implementing finance strategies, and his proven treasury management experience, will help us to deliver firm financial foundations as we return Incommunities to G1 status.
+Shaeen started as Executive Director of Finance with Incommunities in June 2022.
+Shaeen brings to the role more than 15 years of senior experience delivering significant financial strategies for social housing providers.
+Shaeen’s previous success in designing and implementing finance strategies and proven treasury management experience, will help us to deliver firm financial and governance foundations as we return Incommunities to G1 status.

-Francesco says “I know that myself and the team need to work at pace to deliver our new two-year strategic plan.
+Shaaen says “I know that myself and my team need to work at pace to deliver our new two-year strategic plan.
 Working in line with our new values and behaviour framework, we need to improve our performance to deliver an efficient service for our customers.
-We have high costs across several areas which means we are not operating as efficiently as we could be.
+I want to ensure that we are financially strong, resilient and agile and that our business is supported by an ethos and framework of excellent governance.
 We are currently operating at a G2 status, which is a measure of how effective our governance is.
 I am determined to make improvements to get us back to G1 status as an immediate priority.”

 Anthony Brown - Interim Executive Director of Assets and Place